 Other World,Up and Down and Relativity, which were all discussed in a previous story, all belong in the relativity group as works in which Escher explores the possibility of combining different sources of gravity and perspectives within the same print.

 Gravity naturally fits within the series of planetoids and stars that Escher depicted between 1948 and 1954.
-His celestial bodies all appear to be set in the same science fiction world, which somehow seems unlikely to be a place where Escher would feel at home.
+His celestial bodies all appear to be set in the same kind of science-fiction world.

 The first wood engraving print in the series Stars, completed in 1948, is relatively straightforward.
 Escher himself describes the image as follows: